 The local authority should ensure that people are informed at the earliest opportunity that their needs may be assessed (or reassessed) in the future and that alternative services may then be arranged.
 It should be explained that the current situation is very unusual and that arrangements may be temporary and change when this period is over.

 It will be important to explain to people that at a future date, a view will be taken on whether their needs are eligible under the Care Act.
 This may mean that at that date the local authority may no longer believe it is necessary to meet those needs, and that if this is the case, it will be necessary to agree on alternative arrangements.

-The local authority needs to ensure that there is a clear and transparent pathway for people with care and support needs, carers and providers to quickly raise concerns should they believe either the decision or the care package is in breach of the European Convention on Human Rights and Section 59 of the Care Act (see Complaints chapter).
+The local authority needs to ensure that there is a clear and transparent pathway for people with care and support needs, carers, advocates and providers to quickly raise concerns should they believe either the decision or the care package is in breach of the European Convention on Human Rights and Section 59 of the Care Act (see Complaints chapter).

 The easements also relieve the local authority of the duty to undertake assessments of children transitioning to adult social care under the Care Act (see Transition to Adult Care and Support chapter).

 6. Assessments, Reviews, and Changes to Care Packages